What is the best way to dress for a visit to the parks?

 Attire that is not appropriate for the parks—and which may result in refusal of admittance—includes but is not limited to:

-- Costumes may not be worn by Guests 14 years of age or older; however, some costumes may be permitted during select special events, such as Mickey’s Not-So-Scary Halloween Party, Mickey’s Very Merry Christmas Party and Star Wars: Galactic Nights (special event costume guidelines apply)
+- Costumes may not be worn by Guests 14 years of age or older; however, some costumes may be permitted during select special events, such as Mickey’s Not-So-Scary Halloween Party, Mickey’s Very Merry Christmas Party, Star Wars: Galactic Nights, Disney Villains After Hours and Disney After Hours at Disney’s Hollywood Studios—May 4, 2019 only (special event costume guidelines apply)

-- Masks may not be worn by Guests 14 years of age or older (unless they are for medical purposes); however, some masks may be permitted during select special events, such as Mickey’s Not-So-Scary Halloween Party, Mickey’s Very Merry Christmas Party and Star Wars: Galactic Nights (special event costume guidelines apply)
+- Masks may not be worn by Guests 14 years of age or older (unless they are for medical purposes); however, some masks may be permitted during select special events, such as Mickey’s Not-So-Scary Halloween Party, Mickey’s Very Merry Christmas Party, Star Wars: Galactic Nights, Disney Villains After Hours and Disney After Hours at Disney’s Hollywood Studios—May 4, 2019 only. (special event costume guidelines apply)

 - Clothing with objectionable material, including obscene language or graphics